rmorshea/talks/README.md

 <!--

+js frameworks over same time period...

 This is where the "React"
 from the title
 comes into the picture

+get a sense for familiarity...
-How many have heard of React?
+Have heard of React?
+Have used React?
+Use it daily/weekly?

 if you're unfamiliar don't wory. part of the point
 I don't want you need to know about
 Javascript or React

-getting back to it
+just want to explain what it gets right about UI frameworks in general

+and how that informed development of IDOM

 -->